 Bully victims are at higher risk of suicide, depression, poor performance and low self-esteem.
 But what framework do our schools have in place to tackle this ongoing societal issue?
 We explore the current state of play in Australian schools, share a story from one victim of bullying and look offshore to see what we can learn from other countries.

-Bullying in Australian schools
+Bullying and assault in Australian schools

-In Australia, there is no consistent or mandatory approach to manage bullying in schools.
+In Australia, there is no consistent or mandatory approach to manage bullying and assault in schools.
 On a national level, the National Safe Schools Framework includes a vision with guiding principles that is used as a reference only in state education departments.
 However, at a state level there are a range of policies addressing the issue - none of which appear to be uniform or obligatory for schools to follow.

 Maurice Blackburn Principal Dimi Ioannou, who has represented many bullying victims, said schools have a responsibility to keep children safe.